hauck95/mik_feladata/README.md

 ## Dependencies

-There should not be any dependency, the packages are installed locally.
+There should not be any dependency, the packages are installed into the repo.

 ## Running Tests